Nordstrom Black Friday deals: up to 60% off Our Place, Adidas, Calvin Klein and more

 Longchamp Le Pliage Expandable Tote from $139.29 (Save $55.71)

 Ready to prep your closet for winter?
-Find markdowns on men's crewnecks, sneakers, pants and more today at the Nordstrom Black Friday sale.
+Find markdowns on menswear today at the Nordstrom Black Friday sale, with discounts on Levi's, Theory and Adidas.

 Calvin Klein 3-Pack Boxer Briefs from $24.99 (Save $21.29 to $39.51)